Inquiry 111 Section Themes

 Most first-year students at Westminster begin their college journey by taking Inquiry.
 The Inquiry 111 course introduces students to the study of the liberal arts, explores different ways of “knowing” and “understanding,” and applies the liberal arts perspective to specific social, moral and political issues.
 The All-College Honors Program contains alternative courses that fulfill First-Year Program requirements, including Inquiry 111

-Many of this year’s Inquiry sections will be organized around special themes, which are described below.
-Students are invited to indicate the four themes that they find most interesting when they complete the Academic Interest Form, so that they can be placed in one of the sections that aligns with their interests.
+Inquiry sections are organized around special themes, which are described below.
+Students will be able to rank the themes that they find most interesting when they complete the Academic Interest Form, so that they can be placed in one of the sections that aligns with their interests.

 A cancer diagnosis can have a broad impact on not just the individual, but their community and support networks as well.
 Therefore, this section of Inquiry will explore the influence of cancer from a broad range of liberal arts viewpoints.
 In addition to an understanding of the science, medicine and statistics of the disease, students will investigate historical perspectives on cancer as well as its emotional and ethical impacts and the roles of creative expression and cultural beliefs in successful cancer care.